unvariant/notes/class/statistics/notes.md

 ### conditions
 - data must be random ([[#random sampling]])
 - data must be independent ([[#10% rule]])
-	- does not apply when sample is not a random sample
+	- does not apply when sample is not a random sample using random assignment
 - data must be normal
 	- meet the [[#central limit theorem]]
 	- already be normal